wp-plugins/thecartpress/readme.txt

-=== TheCartPress, E-Commerce for WordPress Stores ===
+=== TheCartPress, eCommerce Shopping Cart ===
 Contributors: thecartpress
-Tags: CartPress, ecommerce, e-commerce, store, shop, shopping, shopping cart, cart, custom post type, taxonomy, taxonomies, ecomerce, products, TheCartPress, html5
-Requires at least: 3.1
+Tags: ecommerce, e-commerce, shopping cart, cart, store, shop, shopping, ecomerce, products, TheCartPress, CartPress Requires at least: 3.1
 Tested up to: 3.2
-Stable Tag: 1.1.3
+Stable Tag: 1.1.4

-Native integration & interaction with WordPress.
+Native eCommerce integration & interaction with WordPress.
 Flexibility & Scalability.
 Ideal for theme constructors!

 == Description ==

-E-Commerce plugin to create professional stores with WordPress.
-TheCartPress is an e-commerce plugin natively integrated into WordPress.

-Design and look of your store whith native WordPress ability to manage themes and templates.
-You can create new WordPress plugins to extend the functionality and fit your needs.

-Extends the TheCartPress e-commerce funcionalities with the large WordPress plugins repository.
-It is compatible with many existing plugins in the WordPress repository: All In One SEO Pack, WordPress Multi Lingual Plugin, Google Analytics for WordPress, TubePress, Members only, GD star rating, etc.
+The Professional WordPress eCommerce Plugin

+100% WordPress, naturaly flexible & Scalable.
+Powerful backend tools to make your Store Easy and Useful

+Ideal for merchants, themes constructors and developers.
+Use it as shopping cart, catalog or framework.
+Extend the eCommerce functionality with plugins and themes exactly in same way that you do with WordPress.

 = Product Browsing Offering =